farazfp/loom/content/index.md

 > [!time]- Timeline
 >
-> The project is planned for completion within a year, aligning with the daily co-transcreation goal.
+> The project is planned for completion within a year, aligning with the weekly co-transcreation goal.

 # Current work
 ## 🗂️[[_Poets|poets]]